jice-nospam/wgen/README.md

 ![Save project UI](https://raw.githubusercontent.com/jice-nospam/wgen/main/doc/ui_project.jpg)

 ## Exporter
-You can export the resulting heightmap as a single PNG file or several tiled files using this panel.
+You can export the resulting heightmap as a single image file or several tiled files using this panel.

 ![Export UI](https://raw.githubusercontent.com/jice-nospam/wgen/main/doc/ui_export.jpg)

+You can click on the file extension to chose another format (16 bits PNG or EXR currently supported).

 File names will be generated using _x?_y? pattern, for example for 2x2 tiles :
 * ..._x0_y0.png